RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 Embedding Binary Data
 ---------------------

-Sometimes you have a file with some binary or text data that you'd like to make available to your component, but you don't want to reformat the file as a C source.
+Sometimes you have a file with some binary or text data that you'd like to make available to your component - but you don't want to reformat the file as C source.

 You can specify argument ``EMBED_FILES`` in the component registration, giving space-delimited names of the files to embed::